JuliaDataScience/JuliaDataScience/contents/data_vis_makie_attributes.md

 sco(s)
 ```

-or as a `Dict` calling `pltobject.attributes.attributes`.
+Or as a `Dict` calling `pltobject.attributes.attributes`.

-Asking for help in the `REPL` as `?lines` or `help(lines)` for any given plotting function will show you their corresponding attributes plus a short description on how to use that specific function, e.g.:
+Asking for help in the `REPL` as `?lines` or `help(lines)` for any given plotting function will show you their corresponding attributes plus a short description on how to use that specific function.
+For example, for `lines`:

 ```jl
 s = """